Gazzinho/pbid-url-shortener/README.md

 * Add paging to the ShortenedUrls table
 * Make the react front end prettier
 * Add integration tests for the graphql resolvers with something like InMemoryDB
+* Abstract away from MongoDB so it can be swapped out for another DB if needed

 ## Usage